 The pipeline definition has several conditionals so not all steps are running at all builds.
 Some of them are skipped depending on the nature of the commit.

-The pipeline is connected via git triggers to all microservices, so whenever a commit happens it runs automatically and prepares both a Docker image and Helm chart for each release candidate.
+The pipeline is connected via git triggers to all microservices, so whenever a commit happens it runs automatically and prepares both a Docker image and a Helm chart for each release candidate.

 The important point is that this pipeline does NOT refer to any specific git repository, nor it is connected to one.
 It is a generic CI pipeline that is reused by all microservices depending on the trigger that calls it.